Pillar 3 Disclosure

 A Vartan Limited operates under the trading name of Vartan Ravenscroft (VR).
 VR is a bespoke investment management company which provides discretionary and advisory investment management services primarily to private clients, but also to trusts, charities, companies and pension funds.
 Occasional Execution Only transactions occur.

-VR is regulated by the Financial Conduct Authority (FCA) for all its affairs including prudential matters and in regards to ownership is 75% owned by Ravenscroft Limited (who is regulated by the Guernsey Financial Services Commission) with Andrew Vartan (CEO) holding the remaining 25%.
+VR is authorised and regulated by the Financial Conduct Authority (FCA) for all conduct and prudential matters.
+VR is owned 75% by Ravenscroft Limited (who is regulated by the Guernsey Financial Services Commission) and A. Vartan Ltd holding the remaining 25%.

 This disclosure document is published in accordance with the FCA rules concerning Pillar 3 disclosures.

 More recently, the Basel III regulations, commonly referred to as CRD IV, revised the definition of capital resources and included additional capital and disclosure requirements for certain firms.
-This took effect from 1st January 2014; however VR as a firm that does not hold client money or assets remains subject to CRD III.
+This took effect from 1st January 2014; however VR as a firm remains subject to CRD III.

 The FCA framework consists of three “Pillars”: